Poshy163/Sharesight-API/README.md

 Added support for refresh token, no need to feed in clientID, clientSecret or authCode if token file exists

+This API was designed to handle all the tokens requirements, but you are able to manage it yourself, removing the need to use get_token_data() and validate_token(), by passing the access token into get_api_request().

 # **How to install** #
 Do ```pip install SharesightAPI```